(Click to download the complete PDF)

 - Identify prospects.
 Review all donor files for planned giving prospects; examples are 30-year and 40-year members, Golden Members, Life Members, Past Presidents, and donors of large gifts.
 Compile a list of prospects and provide this list to the Past Presidents’ Advisory Council for their review and additions.

-- Identify for each possible donor a personal member contact who would spearhead the effort personally.
+- Identify for each possible donor a personal member contact who will spearhead the effort personally.

 - Design a brochure with tear-off reply card.
 This brochure would be included in the first mailing to prospects after the appearance of the article on bequests in Fisheries; this brochure could accompany reprints of the article in future distributions.